Robert Jordan: Pseudonyms

+Given the recognisability of the "Robert Jordan" name, some reprints of his early works make use of both the original pen name as well as "Robert Jordan".
+For example, the 2000 reprint of Cheyenne Raiders is marked "Robert Jordan writing as Jackson O'Reilly" Jordan wanted the original pen names to be preserved to distinguish his early material from his later fantasy works, and said in 2001 that he had introduced font size requirements to prevent "Jordan" being written more prominently.

 Jordan never published any books under his actual name.
 This was reserved for a hypothetical book about his experiences in the Vietnam War which he never wrote.
 He also claimed to have ghostwritten an "international thriller" that as of 2005 was still believed to have been written by someone else.